-Is It Worth Pursuing An Accident Claim Where The Other Party Is Uninsured?
+Is It Worth Pursuing An Accident Claim If The Other Party Is Uninsured?

 If the other party is not insured, it should not stop you from pursuing a bodily injury claim.
 We go through many steps to determine the existence of insurance: for the driver; for the owner of the vehicle; and whether the driver was working for an employer or acting as an agent for someone at the time of the collision.
 Finally, we look to your insurance coverage because, in California, your liability insurance coverage automatically and by law, includes uninsured motorist coverage.
 [That is unless you intentionally and knowingly waived that coverage, in writing, at the time you purchased your insurance coverage.]
 So, even if it does not appear that the driver of the other car had insurance, chances are we can uncover insurance for you in the event of a collision.
 Sometimes a collision may be caused by a dangerous condition of the roadway and can bring in a governmental entity as a defendant.